-Does The Tax Bill Repeal Obamacare?
-The ACA Would Lose A Major Feature
+The Tax Bill Doesn't Repeal Obamacare, But It Takes Away A Major Feature

 As a Republican tax reform bill makes its way through Congress, all the way to President Donald Trump's desk, a huge part of his predecessor's signature law is on its way out of the window.
 No, the tax bill does not repeal Obamacare — otherwise known as the Affordable Care Act — but the bill does take away the heart of former President Barack Obama's health care law.
 Pending the passage of the tax bill, Obamacare's individual mandate will no longer exist, because the tax bill includes a repeal of the mandate.